Math classroom decoration ideas

 Parallel Lines Cut by a Transversal Poster and Coloring Page updated pdf version

-The divisibility rules pennant from above and this order of operations mobile are both part of my blog's free math resource library.
+This order of operations mobile is part of my blog's free math resource library.
 There are letters included to make GEMDAS, GEMS and a few other acronyms.

 Teachers have sent me so many great photos of their classrooms and seeing them all has made me so happy.
 This one was sent over by Ms. Koehler of her geometry word wall.